 Larger and browner in colour than the Lesser noddy, they are also fewer in numbers with about 1,300 pairs breeding each year on Cousin during the South-East monsoon season (May-August).
 Brown noddies nest among the rocks as well as in Coconut and Pandanus trees.
 This is probably the only native species that has actually declined since the coconut plantation has been replaced by native vegetation: a result of fewer Coconut trees for nesting.

-About 600 pairs of Bridled terns breed on Cousin each year, making the island the most important nesting site for this species in Seychelles.
+About 600 pairs of Bridled terns breed on Cousin each year.
 They nest among the rocks and vegetation along the coast up the hill.
 They have a peculiar 8 month breeding cycle.
 Bridled terns feed on very small fish or pieces of floating food, dipping and picking at food near the surface of the sea, often quite close to the shore.

 Smaller and less common than the Wedge-tailed shearwater, this species can be easily identified by it’s small size and white throat and belly.
 As their name implies, these birds glide close to the ocean surface, skimming the waves.
 This species breeds year-round among the rocks on the hill.
-Mainly nocturnal, both shearwater species have an eerie call, which may account for some of the ghost stories that abound on Cousin and other seabird islands.
 This species feeds on fish and squid, usually near to the surface but is capable of diving to a depth of 35m.